 Use of deep directional resistivity (DDR) data: COHIBA is well suited for handling observations of distances between wells and surfaces.
 This is exactly what DDR data provides.
 An important ingredient is the possibility to move wells since the DDR data provide information on distances, not on TVD.
 This could be used in a modeling-while-drilling setting but also in a post-drill situation to increase the accuracy of depth predictions.
-This initiative is partly funded and would benefit a lot from additional funding.
+This initiative is partly funded and needs additional funding.
 COH-952